Skip to main content

 • Job Aid - How to Conclude the Mentee/Mentor Relationship

-• FAQs
+• FAQs.

-4. Build a Communication Plan
+4. Build a communication plan

 Implementing a successful mentoring program is no small task.
 This could be a major change for your organization, especially if certain employee groups are required to engage in the program.

-It’s important that you leverage a well-thought-out change management process and build a communication plan designed to drive adoption.
 This plan should consider all key audiences who need to learn about the new mentorship program and help ensure they receive all the information they need every step of the way.

-This is also your opportunity to market the benefits of your program, the value it will drive for both your employees and the organization, and help your employees see the investment you’re making in their personal growth and career development.
+This is also your opportunity to market the benefits of your program, the value it will drive for both employees and the organization, and help employees see the investment you’re making in their personal growth and career development.

-5. Call for Participants and Matching Mentors and Mentees
+5. Call for participants and matching mentors and mentees

 This is probably the most exciting part—soliciting participants for your program!
 Once you’ve thoroughly communicated the intention of the program, you can move forward with identifying participants for the program.